 My leadership team is freaking out.
 We are one of those groups in the 990N discussion.
 We got our EIN in June 2010 and opened a checking account in December 2010.
 We always have under $5,000 pass through our books every year.

 We have never called the IRS to be added to the 990N list because of lack of knowledge.
-You mentioned at the homeschool convention in Cincinnati fixing this problem by filing 20-some odd-pages to be reinstated.

 Since we have never called to be on the list in the first place could it be, I pray, as simple for us to just call and get on the list and start filing the 990N form?